-1. Zero Emission, Zero carbon, must for a clean energy fuel
+1. Zero Emission, Zero carbon, must for a clean energy source or fuel

 Hydrogen reacts or burns in air (with oxygen) releasing heat and water vapor only.